reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 When the `@EnableScheduling` annotation is processed, Spring scans the application packages to find all the Spring Beans decorated with `@Scheduled` methods and sets up their execution schedule.

 ## Enable Scheduling Based on a Property
 We would also like to disable scheduling during running tests.
-For this we need to add another annotation `@ConditionalOnProperty` with the name of the property.
+For this, we need to add another annotation `@ConditionalOnProperty` with the name of the property.

 ```java
 import org.springframework.boot.autoconfigure.condition.ConditionalOnProperty;